|Country Information & Lifestyle|

 When you visit the old cities of Pliska, Veliki Preslav and Veliko Turnovo it is like turning back the clock a few centuries.
 Pliska is the Slavic name the Proto-Bulgarians gave to the first capital of their new state.
 Reviving the traditions of their predecessors they erected a monumental and austere looking city.
 The large Basilica, the palaces and Throne Room from the second half of the 9th century remain and Pliska is now a National Archaeological Reserve.

 Veliki Preslav, the second Bulgarian capital, was built over three decades by Tsar Simeon and designed to correspond to the prosperity and upsurge of the Bulgarian state, the conversion to Christianity, the creation of the Slav script and culture.
-The Patleina Monastery was the center of writers of the famous Preslav school of literature and the place where unique painted Preslav ceramics were crafted.
-Two fortress walls surrounded the city, and the inner city, housing the palace complex and the famous Golden Church, were full of splendor and ornate decorations.
+The Patleina Monastery was the centre of writers of the famous Preslav school of literature and the place where unique painted Preslav ceramics were crafted.
+Two fortress walls surrounded the city, and the inner city, housing the palace complex and the famous Golden Church, were full of splendour and ornate decorations.

 Veliko Turnovo was the capital of the Second Bulgarian Empire (1185- 1393) and you should certainly visit this most unusual city where stone houses seem perched one above the other on the steep bank of the Yatra river.
 Tsarevets, the place of the patriarchal church and royal palaces, the hill where Baudoiun´s Towers still rises, linked with the legend of the Latin Emperor Baudouin of Flanders who was captured by Tsar Kaloyanr and then another hill Trapezitsa where the foundations of 17 medieval churches were discovered are all places to visit.
 The original SamovodeMarket has been brought back to life and, as in olden times, skillful craftsmen fashion and sell exquisite objects in the small restored workshops.

 The Bulgarian monasteries - hiding human, warm and living rather than "divine" beauty behind their austere stone facades, still amaze with their magnificent architecture, unfading frescoes and murals, exquisite icons and wood-carvings, made by self-taught architects, builders and painters.
-The Bulgarian monasteries during difficult and turbulent times acted as centers of patriotism which helped to preserve national feelings and hopes of the Bulgarians.
+The Bulgarian monasteries during difficult and turbulent times acted as centres of patriotism which helped to preserve national feelings and hopes of the Bulgarians.

 The Monastery of Saint Ivan of Rila, better known as Rila Monastery, was founded in the 10th century and is the largest and most famous Eastern Orthodox monastery in Bulgaria and is situated in the northwest Rila mountains 117km from the capital Sofia in the deep valley of the Rilska Rive.
 It was named after the famous Bulgarian saint and hermit Ivan of Rila and is a key tourist attraction in Bulgaria and Southeastern Europe as a whole.